webpack/webpack.js.org/src/content/configuration/stats.md

 - `issuer` - an identifier of the issuer;
 - `issuerId` - an id of the issuer;
 - `issuerName` - a name of the issuer;
 - `issuerPath` - a full issuer object.
-There's no real need to sort by this field;
+There's no real need to sort by this field.

+#### `assetsSort` only

+- `built` - whether the asset has been built;
+- `prefetched` - whether the asset will be prefetched;
+- `optional` - whether the asset is optional.

 ### Colors

-You can specify your own terminal output colors using [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code)
+You can specify your own terminal output colors using [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code):

 ```js
 module.exports = {